Bobby-creator-2/EducationPerfectAUTO/README.md

 **Step 3:** Open the file and do SHIFT + RIGHT-CLICK -> select "Open command window here".
 This will open that folder in command prompt. **OR**
 Open your Node.js command prompt and run the command "cd [paste the path of epbot]".

-**Step 4:** Run the command, "npm i puppeteer" to install puppeteer and then run the command, "node index.js" and it will open Mircosoft Edge.
+**Step 4:** Run the command, "npm i puppeteer" to install puppeteer, "npm i dotenv" to install dotenv and then run the command, "node index.js" and it will open Mircosoft Edge.

 **See Operation/Controls Guide**